huawei-noah/SMARTS/docs/sim/visualization.rst

 Envision
 ========

 SMARTS includes a visualizer called *Envision* that runs on a process separate from the main simulation process.
+See ./envision/README.md

+:doc:`Envision <../../envision/README.md>`

+sdsds

+:ref:`Envision <../../envision/README.md>`

-See [./envision/README.md](./envision/README.md) for more information on Envision, our front-end visualization tool.
-To manage these processes we use the `scl run` command line to run SMARTS together with it's supporting processes.
+for more information on Envision, our front-end visualization tool.
+To manage these processes we use the ``scl run`` command line to run SMARTS together with it's supporting processes.

 To run the default example simply build a scenario and run the following command,

 .. code-block:: bash